thierrypascal/get_active_together/README.md

 External contributions:

 Other comments:
+Username and password for Admin-Section: "admin".

 I'm particular proud of:
-I made an own template with a delete button for meetups, because otherwise users cannot delete them.
+I made an own template with a delete button for meetups, because otherwise users couldn't delete them.

 ## Project grading